• Skip to primary navigation

 RACHEL COLLINGWOOD

-Rachel Collingwood is a Director of a photographic studio in London and Madrid.
-She first learned of the home for girls in 2003 whilst reading a travel guide.
+Rachel Collingwood first learned of the home for girls in 2003 whilst reading a travel guide.
 She spent two years trying to locate them as they were not on the map and finally made contact and visited them in 2005.

 Then followed yearly trips of volunteering and helping the nuns; which led to officially setting up the charity in 2010.
 Rachel is now the Director, Trustee and close friend to the home, visiting annually.